|about silica products carbon fibre products fine chemicals catalogues latest news contact|

-Silica gel is used in organic chemistry for the purification and isolation of synthetic compounds (i.e. post-reaction “harvesting” of chemical products).
+Silica gel is used in organic chemistry for purification and isolation of synthetic compounds (i.e. post-reaction “harvesting” of chemical products).

 The high purity, low level of fines, low water content and neutral pH of Material Harvest® silica gels provide an ideal stationary phase for optimum and reproducible purification.
 Our column chromatography silica gel 60 is available in a variety of particle size or "mesh" grades, including mesh 70 – 230 (63 – 200 µm) and mesh 230 – 400 (40 – 63 µm).
-Please refer to our lecture notes below for information on the significance of these figures.
+Please refer to our notes below for further information.

 Our “Academic Grade” Silica Gel 60

-The number “60” in “Silica Gel 60” indicates that the average pore diameter of the silica particles is 60 Å. This type of normal phase column chromatography silica gel is the most common in university and industrial research laboratories.
+The number “60” in “Silica Gel 60” indicates that the average pore diameter of the silica particles is 60 Å. This type of normal phase column chromatography silica is the most commonly used sorbent in university and industrial research laboratories.

-In terms of the particle size distribution, the most popular grades of silica gel 60 are:
+In terms of the particle size distribution, the most popular grades are the following:

-We offer academic discounts to universities and consumption-based discounts to industrial laboratories - please do not hesitate to contact us for more detail.
+We offer academic and consumption-based discounts - please contact us for details.

 Other grades of Material Harvest® Silica (including Silica Gel 40 and 90)